SAICA Accredited Programmes - 2018

 Programmes accredited by SAICA are only offered at certain universities (listed below).

 - Institutional Audits performed by the Higher Education Quality Council (HEQC);

 - Programme accreditation granted by the HEQC in its role as the band ETQA for Higher Education; and

 - Recognition of degrees registered on the National Qualifications Framework (NQF), which is awarded by SAQA.

-- the academic unit has put in place the appropriate resources that, if utilised effectively, should enable it to deliver the programme at the required standards and levels of quality; and
+- the provider has put in place the appropriate resources that, if utilised effectively, should enable it to deliver the programme at the required standards and levels of quality; and

 - the programme meets SAICA's requirements in terms of the standards of learning and teaching.

-Accreditation of a programme is not an assurance that the academic unit is achieving the required standard of delivery of that programme.
+Accreditation of a programme is not an assurance that a provider is achieving the required standard of delivery of that programme.
 Rather, accreditation certifies that a programme contains the requirements necessary to meet SAICA's accreditation standards."

 An essential element of accreditation is quality control.
 Hence SAICA assesses and monitors the relevant programmes of higher education institutions / universities.
 The quality assurance process performed by SAICA includes: